 The U.S. legal services industry saw modest employment gains in April, adding 800 jobs in a month that saw total unemployment in the U.S. drop to a level not seen in nearly two decades, according to the U.S. Labor Department.

 The legal sector employed 1,136,300 people in April, according to the monthly jobs report from the Department of Labor’s Bureau of Labor Statistics.
-The data for the legal services industry take account of lawyers, paralegals, legal secretaries and other law-related professions.
-The figures, released by BLS on Friday morning, are provisional and could be revised, and they are also seasonally adjusted.
+The figures for the legal services industry includes lawyers, paralegals, legal secretaries and other law-related professions.
+The data, released by BLS on Friday morning, are provisional and could be revised, and they are also seasonally adjusted.

 The report shows an increase of 800 jobs over the number of people employed in the legal industry in March.
 On Friday, BLS also reported a downward revision for March’s employment figures compared with what it originally reported last month.
 Initially, the agency showed the sector adding jobs in March, but Friday’s release shows that employment in the industry remained flat at 1,135,500 jobs in both February and March.